danielbodnar/awesome-stars/BY-LANG.md

 ## TypeScript

+- [nat/openplayground](https://github.com/nat/openplayground) - An LLM playground you can run on your laptop
 - [osmoscraft/osmosmemo](https://github.com/osmoscraft/osmosmemo) - Turn GitHub into a bookmark manager
 - [compiler-explorer/compiler-explorer](https://github.com/compiler-explorer/compiler-explorer) - Run compilers interactively from your web browser and interact with the assembly
 - [DTStack/molecule](https://github.com/DTStack/molecule) - :rocket: A lightweight Web IDE UI framework.